Nonso-M/JobETL/README.md

 `EMAIL`: admin@example.com
 `PASSWORD`: adminpassword

-To access the table data you have to register the database on PGadmin.
+To access the table data you have to register the Database on PGadmin.
 To do this;
-- Right click on `Servers` and register new database
+- Right click on `Servers` and click register new database
 - Retieve the Host name by running the following steps on the terminal
 ```
 docker ps